 Still, getting LEED-certified always has benefits.
 Some of the most important are:

 - Savings in construction.
 The expenses related to all phases of project development are lower (materials are reused, the use of resources and personnel is optimized, etc.).

 - Less waste.
-This translates into less costs for moving to landfills, recycling plants, specialized waste collection companies, etc.
+This translates into fewer costs for moving to landfills, recycling plants, specialized waste collection companies, etc.

-- Higher value of the property.
+- A higher value of the property.
 Buildings designed according to LEED certification guidelines save between 30% and 50% in energy.
 These types of buildings are in greater demand and, furthermore, their market value is higher.

 - Healthy buildings.
 The green buildings are healthier and safer.
 As efficiency and design go hand in hand, the aim is to obtain living spaces with plenty of natural light, sufficient ventilation, adequate acoustic levels and thermal control.
 In general, living in a sustainable building improves the quality of life of its inhabitants.

 - Tax benefits.
 Some authorities and governments subsidize the construction or rehabilitation of highly efficient buildings.
 Their owners also have tax benefits and economic incentives or improvements in the qualification of the land.